MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-pcapng-support.md

 ## Output filtering

 All information about the packet drop reports and packet flow through the networking stack is lost in pcapng format output.
-Log contents should be carefully pre-filtered for conversion.
+Log contents should be carefully prefiltered for conversion.
 For example:

 - Pcapng format doesn't distinguish between a flowing packet and a dropped packet.
-To separate all the packets in the capture from dropped packets, generate two pcapng files; one that contains all the packets ("**pktmon pcapng log.etl --out log-capture.etl**"), and another that contains only dropped packets ("**pktmon pcapng log.etl  --drop-only --out log-drop.etl**").
-This way you'll be able to analyze the dropped packets in a separate log.
+To separate all the packets in the capture from dropped packets, generate two pcapng files; one that contains all the packets ("`pktmon pcapng log.etl --out log-capture.etl`"), and another that contains only dropped packets ("`pktmon pcapng log.etl  --drop-only --out log-drop.etl`").
+This way you're able to analyze the dropped packets in a separate log.
 - Pcapng format doesn't distinguish between different networking components where a packet was captured.
-For such multilayered scenarios, specify the desired component ID in the pcapng output "**pktmon pcapng log.etl --component-id 5**".
+For such multilayered scenarios, specify the desired component ID in the pcapng output "`pktmon pcapng log.etl --component-id 5`".
 Repeat this command for each set of component IDs that you're interested in.